Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 disturb the other’s Influence.

-This action is nearly identical to a Gather Influence action, save that the Threshold Successes of the action are *taken away* from the opposing party’s influence over the Key Issue.
+This action is nearly identical to a Gather Influence action, save that the Influence is *taken away* from the opposing party’s Key Issue.

 The Character is not allowed to split the effect of Influence: it is either fully a Gathering Action or a Sabotage Action.